joshluisaac/rubicon-farm-water-delivery/Readme.md

 ## Gradle and gradle wrapper

 The application comes bundled with Gradle wrapper which makes it easy to compile, test, build and run the application without having to worry about downloading Gradle.
-The gradle wrapper scripts [*nix](gradlew) or on [Windows](gradlew.bat) will take care of this.
+The following gradle wrapper scripts [*nix](gradlew) or on [Windows](gradlew.bat) will take care of this.

 ## Framework stack

-The following libraries and dependencies were used to develop this project
+The following libraries and dependencies were used to develop this project:

 1. **Hibernate validator**: For validating HTTP request body and cascading validation constraints.
 1. **Lombok** : Used to auto generate getters, setters, constructors and builders for entity and value objects.